 Girl Scout Troop 130

-Lisa serves as a co-leader for this group of young girls in Kailua-Kona.
+Lisa served as a temporary co-leader for this group of young girls in Kailua-Kona.
 In 2020 and early 2021, this meant meeting by Zoom, yet our girls still managed to sell over 600 boxes of cookies in 2021!

 Every coffee purchase allows us to give 10% back to the community by way of donations to organizations and projects throughout the island.
 Some recipients have included the Hawaii Wildlife Center, Therapeutic Horsemanship of Hawaii-Kona, Kona Orchid Society, and various youth-related organizations.